-In FY 2019, the Leviton Dual Language School improved its Energy Star Score by 7% to 75, bringing the total number of the City's 22 City elementary schools qualifying for Energy Star certification to 8.
-Robert L. Bailey, IV Elementary School's score of 93 was the highest Energy Star score of all the City's schools in FY 2019.
+In FY 2020, the Anthony Carnevale Elementary School, George West Elementary, and Veazie Street Elementary Schools achieved Energy Star Scores greater than 75, bringing the total number of the City's 22 City elementary schools qualifying for Energy Star certification to 11.
+Robert L. Bailey, IV Elementary School's score of 95 was the highest Energy Star score of all the City's schools in FY 2020.
 The current data, in addition to showing better performance amongst the newer buildings, also demonstrates that older schools are capable of achieving high scores.
-For example, Allan Shawn Feinstein and Frank D. Spaziano elementary schools were constructed in 1908 and 1895, respectively, yet both were both eligible for Energy Star certification in 2019 with scores of 80 and 88.
+For example, Alan Shawn Feinstein and Frank D. Spaziano elementary schools were constructed in 1908 and 1895, respectively, yet both were both eligible for Energy Star certification in 2020 with scores of 87 and 92.
 In addition to the scoring realignment, increased building activity is responsible for scores at some schools dipping in FY 2017 and FY 2018, such as at Lillian Feinstein and Robert F. Kennedy where the City opened two of three new recreation centers.
 The third new recreation center was opened at Pleasant View Elementary School.